mesuli95/PYTHON-NOTES/README.md

 Multiple-line strings

-* python has a handy feature for creating multi-line strings by using triple quotes
+* python has a handy feature for creating multi-line strings by using triple quotes.
 * if we to include literal triple quotes in the string, we can escape them with backlash.

 </details>